 Why has Qantas launched the Points Plane initiative?

-Qantas Frequent Flyer doesn’t often release a whole bunch of rewards seats.
+Qantas Frequent Flyer doesn’t often release many Classic Flight Reward seats on popular flights.
 Points Planes are one solution to this, by making it easy to book certain flights.

 Previous Points Planes have included the return leg of one-way charters, aircraft retirement flights, and the launch of new international routes during the pandemic.